wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.9.6 - Released on 19 May 2026 =
+= 1.9.7 - Released on 19 May 2026 =
-* Fix: Vulnerability fixes for Subcription box feature
+* Fix: fatal error caused by undefined WC_Stripe_Logger function